Cold-A-Muse/newsreader-docker/README.md

 ## Installation

 1. Clone this repository.
 2. Some of the modules are not yet open-source.
-Contact the author to obtain the source of these modules and include them in the downloaded directory.
+Therefore you need a key in file `nrkey`.
+Contact the author to obtain this key and place it in the `newsreader-docker/repo` directory.
-3. Build the image: CD to newsreader-docker and perform `docker build -t newsreader-docker`.
+3. Build the image: `cd` to `newsreader-docker` and perform `./doit`.
 4. When al goes well, this would result in a running container with a ready-to-use API.
 However, things do not go well yet, so a new container has to be started.
 So, when the build process is ready,